-Without the support and participation of an engaged citizenry, Barre City's revitalization efforts could falter.
-At the core, these efforts are about investing in all of us - the people who live and work in Barre City - so we can achieve our goals and improve our lives.
-For that reason, the over-arching purpose of this plan is to improve the health and wellbeing of those who live and work in Barre City.
+Barre City's success depends on the support and participation of an engaged citizenry.
+At the core, these efforts are about investing in all of us so we can achieve our goals and improve our lives.
+For that reason, the over-arching purpose of this plan is to improve the health and well-being of those who live and work in Barre City.